 -Ask if you are free to leave: If yes, calmly and silently walk away.
-If you are under the rest, you have a right to know why,
+If you are under arrest, you have a right to know why,

 -You have the right to remain silent: You cannot be punished for refusing to answer questions.
-Tell the officer you are excerising your right outloud.
+Tell the officer you are exercising your right outloud.

 -You do not have to consent to a search: of yourself or your belongings.

 4. What do I do if I am stopped in my car?

 -Stop the car in a safe place as quickly as possible

 -Show the police your driver's license, registration, and proof of insurance

 -You can refuse to consent to a search of your car (If police believe your car contains evidence of a crime, they can search it without your consent)

 -Both drivers and passengers have the right to remain silent